 Mabile de Montceau

 A Toreador ancilla and Sinner noted for her love of pleasure, passion for the hunt and thrill for the kill, Lady Mabile was the consort of Felix of Vaucluse.
 She was destroyed along with her love in April of 1204.

 A slender, graceful creature who appeared a girl of perhaps twenty years of age but for the unnaturally pale hue of her skin and the predatory gleam in her eyes.
 Her beauty was fey, even inhuman, but undeniably compelling.
 She favoured a tailored fusion of Burgundian and Byzantine styles in white silk and red velvet, cut to show off her cleavage and decorated with embroidered roses and moline crosses.
 She veritably dripped with silver and sapphires.

 The coat of arms of Mabile, le Dame de Montceau.

 Mabile, the Lady of Montceau ought to have been the perfect Artisan.
-She could recite her illustrious lineage all the way through Michael the Patriarch to Arikel, the legendary Toreador Antediluvian.
-She conducted herself through the pitfalls of high society with grace, was a talented intriguer, a gifted hunter and a seductress nonpareil.
+Despite her weak generation she could recite her illustrious lineage all the way through Michael the Patriarch to Arikel, the legendary Toreador Antediluvian.
+She conducted herself through the pitfalls of high society with grace, was a talented intriguer, a gifted hunter, and a seductress nonpareil.
 In the finest traditions of the clan, she was also a profoundly skilled seamstress and master embroiderer, whose crafts could adorn the royalty of any land in the East or West.